peterbozso/ror2arena/src/Arena/Assets/README.md

 # Arena

 This mod is multiplayer-only.
 It won't do anything in a singleplayer run.
+It's enough if only the host has it installed.

 At the end of each stage, when the Teleporter is fully charged, the following things will happen: